-- 1. [Clean Energy Caucus] Evaluate the benefits and costs of a range of TVR options-seeking the appropriate option(s) for each customer class. - 2.
-[AGO] When considering options for TVR for distribution utilities, the DPU should give priority to peak time rebate programs. - 3.
-[Retailers/CLC] When considering TVR options for distribution utilities, the DPU should be thoughtful and attentive of the impact on the restructured competitive retail market, especially changes to Basic Service pricing and the implications for significant customer confusion. - 4.
+- 1. [Clean Energy Caucus/MA DOER/General Electric] Evaluate the benefits and costs of a range of TVR options-seeking the appropriate option(s) for each customer class. - 2.
+[Office of the Attorney General/Low Income Network] When considering options for TVR for distribution utilities, the DPU should give priority to peak time rebate programs.

+- 3. [Retailers/CLC/MA DOER] When considering TVR options for distribution utilities, the DPU should be thoughtful and attentive of the impact on the restructured competitive retail market, especially changes to Basic Service pricing and the implications for significant customer confusion. - 4.
 [NSTAR/WMECO]: Options that include rebates should clearly identify the source to pay those rebates and the proposal should be cost-effective. - 5.
 [NSTAR/WMECO:] The decision to pursue time varying rates needs to be evaluated in terms of the costs/ benefits produced over time. - a.
 In order to enable TVR, all technology options should be explored and the focus should be on technologies that provide Distribution Companies with greater flexibility at a lower cost. - b.
 Proposals to roll-out TVR should include life-cycle costs and costs associated with engaging and educating customers - c.
 Market research should be conducted to evaluate customer interests, concerns, and understanding prior to any TVR deployment - d.
 Time varying rates should adhere to cost causation principles - e.
 TVR rates on the delivery portion of the bill should be implemented in conjunction with decoupling or a Lost Based Revenues mechanism.